storacha/RFC/rfc/forge-encryption.md

 **Process:**
 1. Generate new KEK in KMS
+2. List encrypted files using `pail.Entries()` (see [go-pail](https://github.com/storacha/go-pail))
+   - Each encrypted file has one Pail entry: `path → metadataCID`
+   - Since encryption is file-level only, each entry corresponds to one encrypted file
-2. For each encrypted file in space:
+3. For each encrypted file in space:
    - Unwrap DEK with old KEK
    - Re-wrap DEK with new KEK
-   - Create new metadata block (new CID)
+   - Create new encrypted metadata block (new CID)
-   - Update catalog entry to point to new metadata CID
+   - Update Pail entry to point to new metadata CID
+4. Delete old KEK from KMS
-3. Content blocks remain unchanged
+5. Content blocks remain unchanged

+**Security note:** Old encrypted metadata blocks remain on the network (IPFS is immutable), but the old wrapped DEKs inside them are useless.
+The old KEK is deleted from KMS, so they cannot be unwrapped.

 **Use case:** Regular security hygiene, suspected KEK compromise